Ahmed-Jim1/IVolve-Training/Ansible/Task-4/README.md

-# Task 4: Ansible Roles for Application Deployment
-# Ansible Project: Application Deployment Using Roles
+# Task 4: Ansible Project: Application Deployment Using Roles

 ## Overview
 This project uses **Ansible Roles** to automate the installation of: